visheyra/neosparks/README.md

 Documentations:
-Part of the documentation in allspark will be copied in the neosparks projects.
+Part of the documentation from the [allspark](https://github.com/actiniumio/allspark) repository will be copied in the neosparks projects.